-So how do you know if your HDHP is HSA-qualified?
-In this article, we’ll go over the ins and outs of HSAs, including eligibility, contribution limits, and how they can work with a health reimbursement arrangement (HRA) to help supplement your HDHP even more.
+However, not all HDHPs are HSA-qualified.
+This article will cover the ins and outs of HSAs, including HDHP eligibility, contribution limits, and how they can work with a health reimbursement arrangement (HRA) to help supplement an HDHP.

-- What is a health savings account (HSA)?
+What is a high deductible health plan (HDHP)?

 What is a health savings account (HSA)?

-An HSA is a savings account that lets you set aside pre-tax money to pay for qualified medical expenses such as deductibles, copayments, coinsurance, and other expenses.
+An HSA is a tax-advantaged savings account that lets your employees set aside pre-tax money to pay for qualified medical expenses, such as deductibles, copayments, coinsurance, and other out-of-pocket expenses.

-- In many cases, employers also contribute a matching dollar amount to the account
+- HSAs have an annual contribution limit.
+However, contributions can be made by the plan participant or their employer.
+In many cases, employers contribute a matching dollar amount to the account

-- At age 65, you can use the funds for any purpose without a penalty
+- At age 65, employees can use their HSA funds to pay for non-qualified expenses without a penalty.

-- You have the option to invest a portion of the funds
+- Employees have the option to invest a portion of the funds

-- You can typically invest a portion of your balance in mutual funds, stocks, and bonds when you maintain a certain account balance
+- Employees can typically invest a portion of their balance in mutual funds, stocks, and bonds if they maintain a certain account balance

-Keep in mind that before you can contribute to your HSA, you must be enrolled in an HDHP.
-HDHPs have a higher deductible than traditional insurance plans, however, they have lower monthly premiums, which makes them attractive to both employers and individuals.
+Keep in mind that before you can contribute to your employees’ HSA, they must be enrolled in an HDHP.
+HDHPs have a higher annual deductible than traditional insurance plans.
+However, they have lower monthly premiums, making them attractive to both employers and individuals.

 What qualifies a HDHP for an HSA?

-Many people don’t realize that just having a HDHP on its own doesn’t necessarily make it HSA-qualified.
+HSAs are only available to those covered by an HDHP who don’t have any other type of health insurance.
+However, many people don’t realize that having an HDHP alone doesn’t necessarily make it HSA-qualified.
 There are three important criteria the health plan must meet to make your plan eligible.

-According to the IRS, HSA qualified HDHPs must have:
+According to the IRS1, HSA-qualified HDHPs must have:

-- A higher deductible than typical individual health insurance plans.
+- A higher annual deductible than typical individual health insurance plans.